newrelic/nr-labs-pathpoint/docs/guides/usage/usage.md

 [Return to Index](#how-to-guide)

 With Pathpoint, it is very easy to isolate problem areas in you broader business process.
-As Signals experience problems, represented in the New Relic platform as incidents, their status in the Flow is updates to reflect the severity of the problem (see [Concepts: Health Indicators](concepts.md#health-indicators) for more information).
+As Signals experience problems, represented in the New Relic platform as incidents, their status in the Flow is updated to reflect the severity of the problem (see [Concepts: Health Indicators](concepts.md#health-indicators) for more information).
 By collecting Signals into meaningful categories (Stages and Steps), you are able to evaluate the potential importance of the problem, with the status configuration allowing further refinement on how incidents are understood to impact on the process overall (see **Adjust a Step's status health rules** in [Create and Edit Steps (and Levels)](#create-and-edit-steps-and-levels)).

 If there is a problem that requires further action, Pathpoint helps kick-start investigation by incorporating key data points into the Signal detail panel, accessible by clicking on a Signal in the Flow.